phoenixfeder/fc-com/frontend/README.md

 * Have our backend running!
 See the installation guide [here](https://github.com/phoenixfeder/fc-com/tree/master/backend).

 * You will need...
-    - NPM installed which comes with NodeJS - get it here: https://nodejs.org/en/download/
+  * NPM installed which comes with NodeJS - get it here: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
-    - A texteditor of your choice, but it's not necessarily needed.
+  * A texteditor of your choice, but it's not necessarily needed.
 Visual Studio Code and WebStorm are both stellar choices for frontend development.
 Only if you want to adjust the code to your favor.

-## Make it run!
+## Make it run

 1) Open your terminal (cmd, PowerShell in Windows) and navigate to the frontend folder of our repository.\
 `cd PATH_YOU_CLONED_TO/frontend`